InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     - use_svy_design: TRUE
     - svy_id_var: "v021"
     - svy_strata_var: "v023"
-8. open the 1_setup.R script and run the entire script to install/load libraries, define input variables, and set file paths.
+8. open the 1_setup.R script and define whether or not to use the RENV framework to install libraries.
+Then run the entire script to install/load libraries, define input variables, and set file paths.

 ### Data cleaning and variable generation